UKPLab/naacl2019-does-my-rebuttal-matter/README.md

 ## Project Structure
 * Discussion&Response: includes the csv files of the opted-in reviews, submissions information (e.g. paper ids and acceptance/rejection decisions) and author responses.
 Will be published once allowed.
 * RebuttalAnalysis: code used to build the after-rebuttal score predictor. 'classify_after_label.py' includes the main function for the predictor. 'predict_after_score.py' builds a regression to predict the after-rebuttal score for each reviewer (its results are not reported in the orginal paper).
+* Word embeddings: We provide word embeddings trained on Machine Learning and NLP Arxiv papers.
+The embeddings are available from